shiky8/scpt/README.md

 # scpt
-scpt is a cross platform  set tool kit that will automate some of your pentesting tasks
+scpt is a cross platform   tool kit that will automate some of your pentesting tasks

 (windows, linux , mac)